 However, the microscope lacks an observation tube with an adjustable viewing angle (“ergo tube”), which would make it possible to eliminate fatigue even over prolonged working periods.
 Olympus only provides this feature with its more expensive stereo microscopes (SZX 7/10/16).

-The Olympus SZ61 is a handy entry-level model with good optical features.
+Conclusion: The Olympus SZ61 is a handy entry-level model with good optical features.
 It features a Greenough-type optical system.
 Because it offers the option of replacing the C-mount connection it is also well suited for photographic documentation using DSLRs or system cameras.

 Fitting the microscope to digital single-lens reflex (DSLR), mirrorless interchangeable-lens cameras (MILC ), digital single-lens mirrorless (DSLM) or C-mount cameras is easy with our LM digital SLR adapters, which feature a plan achromatic optical system.
 Our products make it possible to capture top-quality microscope images.
 To help you select the adapter that is right for your camera, we have set up an online configurator on our website.
 You can also email us – ideally with attached photographs of your microscope.

-Modern DSLR and system cameras offer the latest technology and are generally very well suited for microscopy applications.
+Modern DSLR and single-lens mirrorless (DSLM) offer the latest technology and are generally very well suited for microscopy applications.
 Most of them can be controlled remotely via PC/Mac.
 Because of their high sales volumes, they offer an excellent price/performance ratio compared to special-purpose microscope cameras.

-Features of top DSLR and system cameras:
+Features of top DSLR and single-lens mirrorless cameras (DSLM):

 - Large, powerful full-frame sensors (36 x 24 mm)

 - Sensor resolution of 61 megapixels or 240 megapixels with Pixel Shift technology

-- High light sensitivity (ISO 100,000+)
+- High light sensitivity (ISO 400,000+)

-- Extensive dynamic range (up to 14 aperture stops/f-stops)
+- Extensive dynamic range (up to 15 aperture stops/f-stops)

 - Short exposure times (1/8000 second) up to 1/32,000 seconds using the digital shutter

 - 4K Ultra HD or 8K Ultra HD video function

 - Live video capture on external monitors in ultra HD quality